Home » Careers

 • Stuck with $2,000 monthly payments for 10 years with little to no flexibility.

 This is a decision that James will have to make.
 Does he want to be debt free as soon as possible, and is he willing to sacrifice to make it happen?
 If so, he should refinance.
 Does he want to work towards his other financial goals like buying a house, saving for retirement, etc.?
-Then, he should consider PAYE.
+Then, he should consider SAVE, or run the numbers to compare other repayment options.

 Is becoming an occupational therapist worth the cost?